mahesh918292/s3-Bucket-Versioning/README.md

 # File will be recovered

 # If Folder was deleted
 Then we need to delete the marker for all the files in the folder then the files inside folder gets recovered ( for each file delete marker get allocated )

 ✅ Versioning States in S3 <br>
 State                   	        Description <br>
-Unversioned	        ------          Default when bucket is created <br>
+Disabled Versioning	        ------          No versions will be there <br>
 Enabled	Versioning is active ------  all changes create versions <br>
 Suspended           -----    	No new versions are created behaves like an unversioned bucket, but old versions stay <br>